 Agree on shared systems.
 HR needs to define which systems are required and why.
 But they also need to give managers the autonomy to approach things in their own way, where it makes sense.
 Let’s use the example we mentioned above.
 HR may want all managers to use Culture Amp for the sake of consistency and accountability, but it can be up to the manager’s (and direct report’s) discretion exactly how they want to utilize the tools that are offered in the platform.

 4. Close the loop

 Without constant communication, it can be easy to assume that other people aren’t making progress.
 So it’s common for HR to take feedback from managers and make changes without them being aware.
 Similarly, managers may be taking action on their shared goals, but HR has no way of knowing.
 All of this has the potential to erode trust.
 That’s why there needs to be a mechanism in place to make sure HR teams and managers are closing the loop when it comes to shared initiatives.

 Have regular check-ins.
 To demonstrate that projects are progressing and minimize potential frustrations on both sides, HR teams and managers should have regular check-ins.
 This can take the form of monthly conversations or even quick updates in a shared Slack channel to ensure that everyone is aware of what other people on the team are doing.

 Use surveys.
-Similarly, surveys are a great way to close to the loop on any project.
+Similarly, surveys are a great way to close the loop on any project.
 Collecting feedback from employees offers the perfect opportunity for HR leaders and managers to get together, discuss the results, and collectively decide on what to change or improve for the next project.

-With the right approach, the HR and manager relationship can be an incredibly valuable asset to an organization and its people.
+With the right approach, the HR and manager relationship can be incredibly valuable to an organization and its people.
 Use these recommendations to redefine your relationship with managers from being blockers to amplifiers.

 Looking for more resources to build your HR and manager relationships?